-The members of our compensation committee are Douglas G. Cole, M.D., John D. Mendlein, Ph.D., J.D., and Akshay K. Vaishnaw, M.D., Ph.D.
-Dr. Mendlein is the chair of our compensation committee.
-Our board of directors has determined that each of Drs.
-Cole, Mendlein, and Vaishnaw is independent within the meaning of Rule 10C-1 under the Exchange Act.
+The members of our compensation committee are James Mullen, Andrew Hirsch and Akshay K. Vaishnaw, M.D., Ph.D.
+Dr. Vaishnaw is the chair of our compensation committee.
+Our board of directors has determined that each of Messrs.
+Mullen and Hirsch and Dr. Vaishnaw is independent within the meaning of Rule 10C-1 under the Exchange Act.
 Our compensation committee assists our board of directors in the discharge of its responsibilities relating to the compensation of our executive officers.
-The compensation committee met five times during the year ended December 31, 2016, including telephonic meetings.
+The compensation committee met six times during the year ended December 31, 2017, including telephonic meetings.
 Our compensation committee's responsibilities include:

-- reviewing and making recommendations to our board of directors with respect to the compensation of our Chief Executive Officer; - reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our other executive officers; - overseeing the evaluation of our senior executives; - · reviewing and making recommendations to our board of directors with respect to our incentive compensation and equity based compensation plans; - overseeing and administering our equity based plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing the compensation committee report to the extent required by SEC rules.
+- · reviewing and making recommendations to our board of directors with respect to the compensation of our Chief Executive Officer; - · reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our other executive officers; - overseeing the evaluation of our senior executives; - reviewing and making recommendations to our board of directors with respect to our incentive compensation and equity-based compensation plans; - overseeing and administering our equity-based plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and discussing with management our "Compensation Discussion and Analysis" disclosure to the extent such disclosure is required by SEC rules; and - preparing the compensation committee report required by SEC rules.

 The compensation committee meets regularly in executive session.
 However, from time to time, various members of management and other employees, as well as outside advisors or consultants, may be invited by the compensation committee to make presentations, to provide financial or other background information or advice, or to otherwise participate in compensation committee meetings.
 No officer may participate in, or be present during, any deliberations or determinations of the compensation committee regarding the compensation for such officer or any immediate family member of such officer.
 The charter of the compensation committee grants the compensation committee full access to all of our books, records, facilities, and personnel, as well as authority to obtain, at our expense, advice and assistance from internal and external legal, accounting, or other advisors and consultants, and other external resources that the compensation committee considers necessary or appropriate in the performance of its duties.
-In particular, the compensation committee may, in its sole discretion, retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
+In particular, the compensation committee has the sole authority to retain compensation consultants to assist in its evaluation of executive and director compensation, including the authority to approve the consultant's reasonable fees and other retention terms.

-The compensation committee engaged Pearl Meyer, as its compensation consultant during 2016.
-Our compensation committee considered the relationship that Pearl Meyer has with us, the members of our Board of Directors and our executive officers.
-Based on the committee's evaluation, the compensation committee has determined that no conflicts of interest exist between the company and Pearl Meyer.
+The compensation committee engaged Pearl Meyer, as its compensation consultant during 2017.
+Our compensation committee considered the relationship that Pearl Meyer has with us, the members of our board of directors and our executive officers.
+Based on the committee's evaluation, the compensation committee has determined that no conflicts of interest exist between our company and Pearl Meyer.

-Pearl Meyer assisted the committee in conducting a competitive compensation assessment for our executive officers for the fiscal year ended December 31, 2016, as well as in connection with determination of compensation for executive officers we hired in 2016.
-In evaluating the total compensation of our executive officers, the compensation committee, with the assistance of Pearl Meyer, established a peer group of 22 publicly traded companies in the biopharmaceutical industry that was comprised of companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to ours recommendation on the compensation of our Chief Executive Officer and our other executive officers to our board of directors.
-In addition, the compensation committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy, and new trends, plans, or approaches to compensation, at various meetings throughout the year.
-The compensation committee also makes recommendations to our board of directors regarding the compensation of non-employee directors and has the authority to administer our equity-based plans.
+Pearl Meyer assisted the committee in conducting a competitive compensation assessment for our executive officers for the fiscal year ended December 31, 2017.
+In evaluating the total compensation of our executive officers, the compensation committee, with the assistance of Pearl Meyer, established a peer group of 20 publicly traded companies in the biopharmaceutical industry that was selected based on companies whose market capitalization, number of employees, maturity of product development pipeline and area of therapeutic focus are similar to ours.